 The bright colours create a strong impression while the easy to clean and tough vinyl laminated surface ensures that your branding will look good for ages.

-The VR Explorer Kit from The Virtual Space is custom built for use with Google Expeditions.
-This kit contains all you need to run Google Expeditions in the classroom with 5 learners at a time.
+The VR Explorer Kit from The Virtual Space is custom built for virtual field trips in the classroom.
+This kit contains all you need to run virtual field trips in the classroom with 5 learners at a time.

 Detailed instructions and tutorial videos are included.
 The app and devices are preconfigured and ready to go.
 Just choose your expeditions, download and you’re ready to take your learners on a virtual field trip!